Scorks/PyD3/README.md

-# Pycart
+# PyD3

-Implementation of the CART (classification and regression tree) algorithm developed by Leo Breiman, Jerome Friedman, Charles J. Stone, R.A.
-Olshen in 1984.
+Implementation of the ID3 (terative Dichotomiser 3), used to generate a decision tree from a dataset.
+ID3 is the precursor to the C4.5 algorithm, and is typically used in the machine learning and natural language processing domains.